 How to Begin Your OPT Application

-After filling out the forms according to the USCIS instructions, samples and video instructions, bring completed forms for a final review.
+After filling out the forms according to the instructions, bring completed forms for a final review.
 Once the documents are completely filled out, we can schedule an appointment for OPT recommendation.
 Our office is at G-133 of the Wahlstrom Library.
 (Note: All documents must be complete to receive an appointment.
 No same day appointments.)

 Step 3.
 Attend OPT Appointment at the International Center for Students and Scholars